Chain-of-Thought Reasoning is a Policy Improvement Operator: Experiments

 The primary advantage of \decodingname{} over least-to-most prompting, is that with least-to-most prompting, a single error at any point in the process corrupts the entire solution.
 In contrast, \decodingname{} has a built-in error check in that, because the accuracy of each ``guess'' is unaffected by any reasoning errors that occur after the guess is made.
 This error reduction is critical for mitigating \errorname.

-\Decodingname{} also has spiritual similarities to how AlphaZero often does not perform MCTS to the end of the game, instead terminating search after a certain depth and returning the output of the value network.
-The analogy for \decodingname{} is that \name{} runs $K$ steps of simplification (i.e. search) before taking a guess at the answer (i.e. querying the value network) instead of simplifying all the way to $1$-digit addition (i.e. running MCTS to the end of the game).
-This takes direct advantage of the inductive curriculum-style training in which a model learns to add $1$ to $N$ digit numbers before being asked to generate training data for $N+1$ addition numbers.

 In \name{}, \decodingname{} generates $K$ separate guesses for an addition problem by applying between $1$ and $K$ simplification steps before fast adding the remaining addition problem.
 It then takes a majority vote between the generated guesses to construct a final guess for the answer.
 In this paper, we use $K=5$, which was found to be a good balance between computational speed and accuracy.